Maximize Your CSS with Compass and Sass

 @include font-face("MyFont", font-files("font.ttf", "font.otf", "font.woff", "font.eot"));

-The code above will generate a result that is exactly the same as the first code snippet, it will also automatically detect the font type and add it to the format() syntax.
+This code generates the same output as the manual method, automatically detecting the font type and adding it to the format() syntax.

 fonts_dir = "fonts"

-So, let’s say we change it to fonts_dir = "myfonts", then the generated code will be url('/myfonts/font.ttf').
-By default, when we are not specifying the path, Compass will direct it to stylesheets/fonts.
+If you change it to fonts_dir = "myfonts", the generated code will be url('/myfonts/font.ttf').
+By default, Compass points to stylesheets/fonts if no path is specified.

 div {